sovagajmer/ISQA-3420-SGW/UseCases.md

 Trigger: Management query

                                                     Use Case #3

-Title: Storing risk information from NIST in the risk database.
+Title: Produce Manifest

-Primary Actor: Prgrammatic Job.
+Primary Actor: Corporate Manager

-Goal in Context: Store the vulnerability information from NIST and store it in the risk database.
+Goal in Context: The goal of the context is to create and send a project information summary to be produced into a manifest.

-Stakeholders: Developer/Manager.
+Stakeholders: Corporate Managers/Project Managers/Future Developers

-Preconditions: Developer has submitted files/packages to the NIST database.
+Preconditions: Open-source packages need to have been approved by the rules within the Policy document.
+Information about the project is then stored in the manifest.

-Main Success Scenario: The vulnerabilities/risks have been stored in the risk database.
+Main Success Scenario: A Manifest is created which will help the project continue to progress in the future.
+It is helpful for organizational purposes and will help the project move towards completion.

-Failed End Conditions: The vulnerability/risk information does not make it to the database
+Failed End Conditions: A proper manifest is not created and the project struggled to progress.

-Trigger: Developer has submitted code to be checked for vulnerabilities/risks.
+Trigger: Open-source packages are approved by the Policy standards.